 Once an Initial Examination Application is approved, the candidate will receive an Authorization to Test for the Uniform CPA Exam.
-This exam is a requirement for CPA licensure in all 50 states.
-Candidates will schedule and pay for the exam through ProMetric.
-Prometric will forward exam results to the South Dakota Board of Accountancy.
-All four sections of the exam must be passed within an 18-month rolling period to qualify for a license.
+Candidates will schedule and pay for the exam through the ProMetric website; ProMetric will forward exam results to the Board.
+All four sections of the exam must be passed with a score of 75 or higher within an 18-month rolling period to qualify for a license.

 4. Complete the AICPA ethics course and exam.